Content Index

 1. Basic Message (Text and HTML)

-You can send content in plain text using .body or in rich format using .html.
+You can send plain text content using .body or rich format using .html.
 If you define both, the email client will prioritize the HTML.

 from flask_mail import Message